MarcTheSpark/scamp/README.md

 run the following:

 ```
-pip3 install abjad==3.3
+pip3 install abjad
 ```

-Note the '==' in the command, which specifies the exact version of abjad to install.
-This is the version that SCAMP has been built to be compatible with.
-You are free to use a newer version, but it is possible there will be unexpected errors due to changes in the abjad API.
+Note that abjad sometimes changes in a way that breaks compatibility with SCAMP.
+If you are using a version of abjad that is more recent than the one SCAMP was tested with, a warning will indicate this fact when you try to use it to generate notation.

 After installing _abjad_, you will also need to [download and install LilyPond](https://lilypond.org/), since it is a dependency of abjad.